craftycup/support/docs/mr+-information/training-guide.md

 :::info

 Hey there!
-We're working on that...
+We're still working on that...

 :::